Autumn Colours of Japan | Sisterhood Womens Travel

 Be treated to the beautiful Autumn colours of Japan

-Full day Tokyo city tour
+Full-day Tokyo city tour

-Visit to the impressive Rikugien Garden established in 1702
+Visit to the impressive Rikugien Garden, established in 1702

 Visit to Asakusa Sensoji Temple one of the most celebrated temples in Tokyo